The Sims 2: Open for Business: Soundtrack

 Background music for The Sims 2: Open for Business was composed by Silas Hite.
 The expansion added a new wave-themed in-game radio station; its diegetic music was contributed by Depeche Mode, Howard Jones, Kajagoogoo, and Epoxies, who made Simlish covers of their previous songs.
 In an interview with Sims Network, Jones said his son, then aged eleven, was an "absolute fanatic" of the series.
 Ryan Davis at GameSpot praised the new station as "catchy", though queried whether it incorporated an undertone of "marketing synergy" and called it "nothing short of surreal" to hear Dave Gahan singing in Simlish.

 Reception and legacy

-In theory, when you hire a Sim, they lose any other job they may have had, so I thought it would be a clever ruse to hire my love interests, which would make them available for a liaison during the greater part of the day, avoiding the "I can't come over, I have to work" problem when your schedules don't match up.
-However this glitch still manages to pop up, although those Sims are available when you open your store.
-Thankfully, they haven't yet released The Sims: Sexual Harassment Lawsuit, so that's the only problem.